 Transforming Elective Care Handbooks

-The programme has produced its first two handbooks.
-They suggest new referral and outpatient processes for elective musculoskeletal/orthopaedic services and elective gastroenterology services.
+The programme has produced its second wave of three handbooks.
+They explore new referral and outpatient processes for elective diabetes, dermatology and ophthalmology services.

 They draw on practical interventions developed and tested at various sites that took part in the programme’s early work.